omahs/xchainjs-lib/tools/txJammer/README.md

 Runs random txs with a monetary value between 1-3 USD for 60 secs with a pause between actions of 2 secs, but run in "estimate only" mode ( does not submit the txs)

-Additionally, a specfic **Action Config** specified with --configActions, specifies the following:
+Additionally, a specific **Action Config** specified with --configActions, specifies the following:

 - transfer should have a probabilistic weight of 500
 - addLp should have a probabilistic weight of 0
 - withdrawLp should have a probabilistic weight of 0
 - swap should have a probabilistic weight of 300

-Additionally, a specfic **Swap Config** specified with --configSwap, specifies the following:
+Additionally, a specific **Swap Config** specified with --configSwap, specifies the following:

 - ETH.ETH BTC.BTC swaps should have a probabilistic weight of 500
 - BNB.BNB to any other asset should have a probabilistic weight of 200